 AppModule

-imports both the modules.
+imports both modules.
 The Order of import here determines which service is used in our component.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 | import { NgModule } from '@angular/core'; import { BrowserModule } from '@angular/platform-browser'; import { FormsModule } from '@angular/forms'; import { AppComponent } from './app.component'; import { HelloComponent } from './hello.component'; import { ProductModule } from './productmodule/product.module'; import { AnotherModule } from './anothermodule/another.module'; @NgModule({ imports: [BrowserModule, FormsModule, ProductModule, AnotherModule], //Change the order and you will see different services used in app component declarations: [AppComponent, HelloComponent], bootstrap: [AppComponent], }) export class AppModule {} |